nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 Risk management
 ^^^^^^^^^^^^^^^^^^

 Running machine learning projects involves risk.
 Within your architecture it is crucial to address business and projects risks early.
 Especially when security, privacy and safety aspects are involved mature risks management is recommended.
-To make sure your machine learning project is not dead at launch, risk management requires a flexible and create approach for machine learning projects.
-Of course when your project is more mature openness and management on all risks involved is crucial.
+To make sure your machine learning project is not dead at launch, risk management requires a flexible and creative approach for machine learning projects.
+Of course when your project is more mature openness and management on all risks involved are crucial.
 To avoid disaster machine learning projects it is recommended to create your:

 * solution architecture using:
 * Safety by design principles.